tomcam/guten1.github.io/docs/tutorial.md

 * The header section isn't displayed.
 It's used by Gutenberg to provide formatting and other meta-information for the content that follows.
 * The `title` key will appear on your browser's tab, so in this case your tab will read `Announcing the Starter theme`
 * The `template` key expects a value consisting of a quoted string containing the name of a specially formatted HTML file in the `/templates` directory.
 * The `date` key expects a quoted string with a date and optional time in [ISO 8601](https://www.w3.org/TR/NOTE-datetime) format.

 ### Formatting dates more specifically

 The ISO 8601 date standard is complex, but the important thing for you to know is that if you want content sorted by something more specific than the date, you need to include the full time in IS0 8601 format.
-For example:
+Here are examples of valid ISO 8601 values in the header:

 **Year only: YYYY**
 ```txt